flix/book/src/effects-and-handlers.md

 ### Polymorphic Effects

 The Flix effect system does not yet support polymorphic effects.
-For example, we declare:
+For example, if we declare:

 ```flix
 eff Throw[a] {